john9francis/RunnerGame/README.md

 # Overview

 This is my simple game "Punk Run."
-Dodge the obstacles by jumping with the spacebar and moving around with the left and right keys.
+Dodge the obstacles by jumping with the spacebar and moving around with the A and right D.

 This is a simple runner game coded using the MonoGame framework.
 I created this game to demonstrate how MonoGame works for a simple video game.